protesilaos/my-website/_interpretations/2023-08-28-dalaras-mother-we-planted-nothing.md

 Music:        Manos Loizos

-The koboloí [rosary] broke, the beads scattered a crew of men began lamenting
+The koboloí [rosary] broke, the beads scattered
 A crew of men began lamenting
+A crew of men began lamenting
-The koboloí [rosary] broke, the beads scattered
+The koboloí broke, the beads scattered

 Mother we did not plant a single flower and paid dearly for two grains of life
-Mother we did not finish a single song we begged for sun and got burnt
+Mother we did not finish a single song
+We begged for sun and got burnt

 The acetylene run out, darkness ensued
 The last ship sunk at Mytiline